UzixLS/zx-sizif-512/README.md

 Firmware:
 * add OSD for Magic button
 * add ability to map kempston to any keyboard button
-* add ROM banks switching menu
+* add configurable turbo-keys for kempston
 * improve 48K/128K timings for 100% compatibility

 ### Acknowledgments